-Every month we update our readers on the most recent Egyptological publications.
+Every month the Nile Scribes update our readers on the most recent Egyptological publications.
 From accessible reads to peer-reviewed scholarship, we hope to illustrate the wide variety of topics discussed in Egyptology, and perhaps introduce you to your next read!
 Below are eight books scheduled for release early this year (January and February 2018).

 If there is a social media platform most suited to displaying our love for the beauty of Egypt, it is Instagram.
 Recently, more and more Egypt-enthusiast accounts have been appearing on the platform, each dedicated to sharing gorgeous photos of Egyptian foods, locales, and history.
 Last month, the Nile Scribes joined Instagram and decided to share some of our favourite dedicated accounts from the Egyptian world.
 Below, we have listed five of our favourite Egyptology accounts, and five of our favourite Egyptian accounts.
 Let us know if we have missed any of your favourites!